-After few days of adventures in Iceland, we were in Denmark thanks to Iceland Air’s Stopover fares.
+After a few days of adventures in Iceland, we were in Denmark thanks to Iceland Air’s Stopover fares.
 We saw some really awesome black sand beaches, some even strewn with glaciers glistening like diamonds, but owing to the surf we didn’t really get to enjoy the water.
-We were really were looking for some beach time, so when I found this fishtail-shaped peninsula at the very south-western tip of Sweden with a narrow white of sand ribbon that runs around it for six miles in Falsterbro, touted as the Swedish Riviera… we just had to stop by.
+We were really were looking for some beach time, so when I found this fishtail-shaped peninsula at the very south-western tip of Sweden with a narrow white sand ribbon that runs around it for six miles in Falsterbro, touted as the Swedish Riviera… we just had to stop by!

 Falsterbo and Skanör, the Swedish Riviera

-Falsterbo and neighbouring Skanör are among Sweden’s best-kept secrets.
+Falsterbo and neighboring Skanör are among Sweden’s best-kept secrets.
 Falsterbo remains largely unknown to outsiders, everyone just heads to Malmo on their quest to check Sweden on their list when visiting Copenhagen in Denmark.
 The beach is simple, clean like Swedish design.
 High dunes, and, in certain places, shady pine and beech woods, keep the rest of the world at bay, while a ban on jet skis and motorboats (in the interests of marine life) helps to preserve the post-picnic nap.
 We saw a few families picnicking and kids frolicking in the Baltic waters.
 The harbor is dotted with boats of different sizes.
 The sand is fine, which spreads almost continuously across the fish tail-shaped peninsula, with a nearby lighthouse and a windmill that begs to be explored.

-It’s well worth the trouble of packing your swimming towel and lying back on the sand on a sunny summer’s day, and going in for swim!
+It’s well worth the trouble of packing your swimming towel and lying back on the sand on a sunny summer’s day, and going in for a swim!
 And if you crave some faster activities than sunbathing you can rent bikes and roll down the hills to the beautiful and quaint town.
 You can also sign up for paddle boarding, kite surfing, paddle yoga, and surfing classes at Badhytten.

 We were there for lunch… the menus were in Swedish, they probably don’t get that many non-Swedish guests, but our sweet waitress helped us decipher it.
-After a leisurely meal she suggested we go upstairs to the bar for a beautiful view of the sea, on a good day you can see Denmark from the terrace.
+After a leisurely meal, she suggested we go upstairs to the bar for a beautiful view of the sea, on a good day you can see Denmark from the terrace.
 The rooftop terrace with it contemporary interior design and stunning views had us wishing we had time to sit and enjoy sunset views here, bet it would be spectacular.

 A car is essential in Skane.
 We drove from Copenhagen over the Oresund Bridge that connects Denmark to Sweden, took E20 and then followed Route 100 to Skanör-Falsterbo.
 The drive was only an hour but we forgot our passports and lucky remembered 15 minutes into the drive and stopped back at the hotel to get them.
-So Pro tip here is – Don’t forget the passport if you are travelling between countries even if it is only a day trip!
+So Pro tip here is – Don’t forget the passport if you are traveling between countries even if it is only a day trip!

 If you have more time, plan a visit to the Swedish Stonehenge